 - Swerve in and out of cars in parking lots or on the road

 - Fail to yield the right of way to vehicles when leaving the bike lane and entering the road

 Modified Comparative Negligence in South Carolina and Texas

 Even if the cyclist is found to be partially at fault for the accident, they may still be able to claim compensation for damages and medical expenses.
 The states of Texas and South Carolina follow the modified comparative negligence doctrine, which states that compensation can still be awarded to the plaintiff if they are found to be at 50% or less at fault of the accident; their compensation would then be reduced by the amount that they were found to be at fault.
 For example, if the plaintiff was deemed to be 10% at fault for the accident and has $10,000 in damages, they could still be awarded 90% of their damages in a suit against the driver.
-This would lead them to being awarded $9,000 in compensation for medical expenses and other damages.
+This would lead them to an award of $9,000 in compensation for medical expenses and other damages.